daverafe/queue_rails_app/README.md

 This is going to give you access to the repository, install any dependencies you need, and open the project in your VS code.

+*If you want to use the third party autherization that's available, you're going to have to get your own Client ID and Secret from google, and then put that into a .env file.*

 ## Features